Em-R2019/DL-Reproducibility-Project/ReadMe.md

 - train.py
 - Json label Files(without data)

 Although these scripts were available, they were primarily designed for the GazeCapture dataset, and therefore required modifications for the reproduction of the MPIFaceGaze Dataset.
 To achieve this, the MPI-preprocessing.py and reader.py scripts were modified to accommodate the MPI-FACE-Gaze format, while train.py was changed to use single GPUs over multiple cores in the data loader, as it was initially built for multi-GPU training.
+Do note that the Json label Files were used as inspiration to understand the format for MPI-preprocessing.py and reader.py.

 The specifications of the two computers are:
 -   **CPU :  i9-11900KF, Ryzen 5**
 -   **GPU :  3050-TI, 3070-TI**